TheYates/agahfsurvey/README.md

 2. Get your API keys from the Supabase dashboard (Settings > API)

 3. Create the database schema by running the migration file:

    - Go to the SQL Editor in your Supabase dashboard
    - Copy the contents of `schema/supabase-migration.sql`
    - Run the SQL commands to create all tables and relationships

+4. Apply performance optimizations (optional but recommended):
+   - Go to the SQL Editor in your Supabase dashboard
+   - Copy the contents of `schema/performance-optimization-indexes.sql`
+   - Run the SQL commands to add optimized indexes
+   - See `schema/README-PERFORMANCE.md` for details on the optimizations

 ### Running the Application